metaclips/ockam-documentation/reference/libraries/rust/routing.md

 #### Routing over two transport hops

-#### Forwarder worker
+#### Relay worker

-For demonstration, we'll create another worker, called `Forwarder`, that takes every incoming message and forwards it to the predefined address.
+For demonstration, we'll create another worker, called `Relay`, that takes every incoming message and forwards it to the predefined address.

-Just before forwarding the message, `Forwarder`'s handle message function will:
+Just before forwarding the message, `Relay`'s handle message function will:

 1. Print the message
 2. Remove its own address (first address) from the `onward_route`, by calling `step()`